 - One handful crushed charcoal........well mixed, to keep the compost sweet.

 A note on watering.
 It is very important not to overwater, particularly in winter.
 Auriculas need only an occasional water when they are dormant.
 Sitting in a soggy pot or puddle could prove fatal.

 IT is natural for leaves to die off after turning yellow.
-When they do, remove them gently to avoid encouraging rot.
+When they turn brown, remove them gently to avoid encouraging mould and rot.